-Gerard David’s Adoration of the Kings (Fig. 1) from about 1515 is an example of the romanticized imagery of blacks that were depicted within artwork of this period.
+Gerard David’s Adoration of the Kings (Fig. 1) from about 1515 is an example of the romanticized imagery of Blacks that were depicted within artwork of this period.

-Jan Jans Mostaert (Flemish, c.1475-155/6).
+Jan Jans Mostaert (Dutch, c.1475-155/6).
 Portrait of an African Man, c.1525-c.1530.
 Oil on panel; 30.8 x 21.2 cm.
 Amsterdam: Rijksmuseum, 2010.
 Purchased with the support of the Vereniging Rembrandt, with additional funding from the Prins Bernhard Cultuurfonds, the Mondriaan Stichting, the VSBfonds, the BankGiro Lottery and the Rijksmuseum Fonds.
 Source: Rijkmuseum

 About the Fashion

-his artwork is a solo portrait of an unknown male, painted in the three-quarter pose that Mostaert was known for.
+This artwork is a solo portrait of an unknown male, painted in the three-quarter pose that Mostaert was known for.
 The background is a solid blue-green color that compliments the deep red coloring of the sitter’s doublet.
 Garments of this type and color were a specialty of the Netherlands’ woven textile industry.
 The chemise under his doublet has embroidery details at the neckline similar to what we see in this close-up of Balthazar in David’s Adoration of the Kings (Fig. 2).

 In Mostaert’s portrait, the African man’s doublet is double laced to his brown hose and the codpiece is revealed between the two leg panels.
 His black over-jacket is sleeveless with lacing details over the arm opening, resulting in open seaming with the red doublet exposed underneath.
 The lacing also acts as a closure at the neckline.
 The cording at the neckline has a hanging tassel detail.
 Mostaert has also included a baldrick and sword.
 The African man’s accessories are quite detailed.
 The bagged baldrick seems to be made of a textured fiber (perhaps leather velvet) with embellishment, in the form of embroidery or metallic filigree.
 We can discern a fleur de lys in the center with additional surrounding details.
 The hilt of the sword is similarly embellished with golden details.
 As we look to the extremities, his hands are gloved with a single tassel on the outer edge of the gauntlet.
 His head is adorned with a burnt orange colored bonnet with a seal in the center of the turned-up brim.